About, and an Art Talk on Color

 While Yvette Cohen's work is two-dimensional, she thinks sculpturally.
 Cohen creates boldly colored, painting-sculptures that are two-dimensional and mount flat on the wall.
 Often grouped in diptychs, triptychs, or polyptychs, they activate their surroundings because, in a way, the wall becomes the canvas.
 These works stretch the perception of space beyond the actual size of the artwork and offer a different perspective.
 Like the painting-sculptures, Cohen's drawings also reevaluate our perception of space.

-My work floats in an unframed space.
-I draw and I paint but I think sculpturally.
-My flat boldly colored shaped painting-sculptures, paintings that look like sculptures, are positioned to convey infinite air and unlimited possibilities.
+I search the unpredictable, redefine geometry, and juxtapose disparate angles and parts.
+I draw and paint but think sculpturally.
+My flat boldly colored shaped painting-sculptures, paintings that look like sculptures, are positioned to convey infinite air.
 Shapes are created on canvas under wooden dowels, or simply canvas pieces.
-Recently I’ve been curious to consider different ways of looking at color, shape, dimension, and space, beyond the boundaries of what is familiar.

 I was born in Egypt and grew up in Paris and Montreal and now live and work in New York City.
 It’s the immigrant experience.
-From the rumblings of the earthquake in me, yes, the uncertainty, the unknown, the apprehension–from this void, comes the need to create peace of mind and adventure; to create a shape of power, presence, and assertiveness, countered by meticulously controlled, well-behaved, geometric structures, and occasional playfulness.
+From the rumblings of the earthquake in me, comes the need to create peace of mind and adventure; to create a shape of power, presence, and assertiveness, countered by meticulously controlled, well-behaved, geometric structures, and occasional playfulness.

-With the idiosyncrasies in my work, I intend to engage the viewer in exciting and different ways to consider the space and the art, greater than the tangible dimensions of the artwork.
+With the idiosyncrasies in my work, I intend to engage the viewer in exciting and different ways to consider space and art, greater than the tangible dimensions of the artwork.